elai950/AlertToast/README.md

 First, add `import AlertToast` on every `swift` file you would like to use `AlertToast`.

-Then, use the `.presentAlert` view modifier:
+Then, use the `.toast` view modifier:

 **Parameters:**